⁉️ FAQs (Frequently asked questions)

 Do I need to let the Board know before renovating my unit?

-- Kitchen & bathroom remodels;
+- Kitchen and bathroom remodels

-- Installing doors, windows, hurricane shutters, or enclosing balconies;
+- Installing doors, windows, hurricane shutters or enclosing balconies

-- Mold remediation (like drywall removal).
+- Mold remediation (such as drywall removal)

-- Installing communication dishes or devices;
+- Installing communication dishes or devices

-- Changing the front door lock.
+- Changing the front door lock

 When and where should I put out my bulk items?